sentoxo/debugprobe_rp2040-zero/README.md

+# Debugprobe rp2040-zero

+It's work in proggres port for cheap ~2$ board with extra support of on-board rgb led.

+Done:
+    -Fix problem with not working firmware after upload and reset.
+PICO_XOSC_STARTUP_DELAY_MULTIPLIER is solution.

+To-Do:
+    -Change ports for easy access
+    -Led support

 # Debugprobe

 Firmware source for the Raspberry Pi Debug Probe SWD/UART accessory.
 Can also be run on a Raspberry Pi Pico.